wavefrontHQ/docs/pages/doc/proxies_installing.md

 ## Proxy Authentication Types

-{% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
-For information about VMware Cloud services subscriptions and original subscriptions and the differences between them, see [Subscription Types](subscriptions-differences.html).<br/>
-- For VMware Cloud services subscriptions, starting with version 13.0, the Wavefront proxy supports authentication to Operations for Applications with a VMware Cloud services API token or OAuth app.<br/>
-- For original Operations for Applications subscriptions, the Wavefront proxy 13.0 still supports authentication with Operations for Applications API tokens. "%}

 * If your Operations for Applications service instance is onboarded to VMware Cloud services, the proxy requires a VMware Cloud services access token with the **Proxies** [service role](csp_users_roles.html#operations-for-applications-service-roles-built-in).
-There are two options for the proxy to retrieve the access token.
-You can use:
+There are two options for the proxy to retrieve an access token.
+You can configure the proxy with:
-    *	The credentials (ID and secret) of a server to server **OAuth app**.
+    *	The credentials (ID and secret) of a server to server **OAuth app** and the ID of the VMware Cloud organization running the service.

         Before you add a proxy with an OAuth app, you must retrieve the credentials (ID and secret) of a server to server app that is assigned with the **Proxies** service role and added to the VMware Cloud organization running the service.
 See [How to use OAuth 2.0 for server to server apps](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-327AE12A-85DB-474B-89B2-86651DF91C77.html?hWord=N4IgpgHiBcIMpgE4DckAIAuB7NBnJqiaAhgA6kgC+QA).

         Also, you must retrieve the VMware Cloud organization ID.
 See [How do I manage my Cloud Services Organizations](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-CF9E9318-B811-48CF-8499-9419997DC1F8.html).

+        {% include note.html content="When the access token expires, depending on the token TTL configuration of the server to server app, the proxy automatically retrieves a new access token."%}

     *	An **API token** that belongs to your user account.

         Before you add a proxy with an API token, you must have a VMware Cloud services API token that belongs to the VMware Cloud organization running the service and that is assigned with the **Proxies** service role.
 See [How do I generate API tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html).

-        {% include note.html content="You must regenerate the token periodically depending on the token TTL configuration."%}
+        {% include important.html content="You might need to regenerate and reconfigure the API token periodically depending on its TTL configuration."%}

 * If your Operations for Applications service instance isn't onboarded to VMware Cloud services, the proxy requires an Operations for Applications API token.